nachikethas/dotfiles/README.md

 Config
 =======
-A collection of config files for commonly used utilities
+A collection of configuration files for commonly used utilities